OpenZoo/tinyzoo-gb/README.md

 TinyZoo/GB as a complete work is licensed under the GNU General Public License, version 3 or later.

-Some utility code is additionally made available under other licensing terms, such as zlib - check the specific files' copyright notices for more information.
+Some utility code is additionally made available under other licensing terms, such as the zlib license - check the specific files' copyright notices for more information.

 Here are some clarifications provided by me to clarify the ways I expect TinyZoo/GB to be used in. **Note that only the official license text is legally binding - the clarifications below are not.**